Shema: Shema Yisrael

 Many commentaries have been written about the subtle differences between the translations.
 There is an emphasis on the oneness of God and on the sole worship of God by Israel.
 There are other translations, though most retain one or the other emphases.

 Baruch Shem

 The second line is a rabbinic addition and is recited silently during congregational worship (except on Yom Kippur, when it is recited aloud).
-In Reform and Conservative Judaism, it is recited aloud, but in a quieter voice than the rest of the prayer.
+In Reform Judaism, it is recited aloud, but in a quieter voice than the rest of the prayer.
 It was originally a liturgical response in use in the Temple when the name of God was pronounced and took the form of Baruch shem k’vod l’olam, "Blessed be his glorious name forever" (Psalm 72:19).
 However, in time the words malchuto ("His kingdom") and va’ed ("for ever and ever") were added.
 Malchuto was introduced by the rabbis during Roman rule as a counter to the claim of divine honors by Roman emperors.
 Va’ed was introduced at the time of the Second Temple to contrast the view of the minim (heretics) that there is no life after death.